Resources

 Documenting Environmental Change Over Time

 Environmental monitoring depends on repeat visits and time-series comparison.
-How spatial data gets stored, organised, and compared over time.
+How spatial data gets stored, organised, and compared over time effectively.

 May 12, 2026